 These drugs often control symptoms of hyperthyroidism.
 In the US, two anti-thyroid drugs are available: Tapazole (methimazole) and PTU (propylthiouracil.)
 However, in other parts of the world, neoMercazole is another drug available.
 However, neoMercazole is basically similar to Tapazole.

 Treatment with an anti-thyroid drug typically lasts for a period of 18-24 months.
 As a result, usually there is a remission of Graves’ Disease in about a 50% of patients.

 In the other 50% of Graves patients, hyperthyroidism usually recurs upon discontinuation of the anti-thyroid drug.

 Anti-thyroid drugs are generally well tolerated, but occasionally side-effects may develop.
 These side-effects of anti-thyroid medications include:

 - Suppression of bone marrow resulting in a decrease in the number of white blood cells, which can predispose a patient to serious life-threatening infections.

 Therefore, only experienced endocrinologists should prescribe these anti-thyroid drugs.

 2. Radioactive Iodine (RAI) Treatment for Graves’ Disease

-In the US, radioactive iodine ( RAI) is commonly used to treat Graves’ disease.
-The dose of radioactive iodine is very small amounts (usually about 9 – 12 mCi.)
+In the US, radioactive iodine (RAI) is commonly used to treat Graves’ Disease.
+The dose of radioactive iodine is in very small amounts (usually about 9 – 12 mCi.)
 However, this dose of radioactive iodine is enough to pretty much kill the thyroid gland.

 Radioactive iodine usually takes about 2-3 months to be effective.